Dinner was almost ready when I made a simple mistake. I added one splash too many and skipped the test bite.

 When something feels off, use this:

-- Too hot: dilute with neutral volume + fat.
+- Too hot: add neutral volume and fat.

-- Too sharp/acidic: add body (fat, starch, or a little sweetness).
+- Too sharp or acidic: add body with fat, starch, or a little sweetness.

 - Too flat: add a bright sauce or fresh acid.

-- Too smoky/heavy: add brightness, not more smoke.
+- Too smoky or heavy: add brightness, not more smoke.

-- Too sweet: add acid and a little salt; avoid piling on heat first.
+- Too sweet: add acid and a little salt.
+Do not add more heat first.

 The part that feels human

-The nice thing about this method is emotional as much as culinary.
-It removes the tiny embarrassment of “I overshot it again.”
-You stop performing for heat and start cooking for people.
+The nice thing about this method is that it takes the pressure off.
+You stop trying to prove anything with heat and start cooking for people.

-Now when I reach for sauce on a Wednesday night, I’m not gambling.
-I’m choosing a rung on a ladder I already trust.
+Now when I reach for sauce on a Wednesday night, I am not guessing.
+I am picking a rung on a ladder I already know.

-If you want structured pairings for specific foods, use Hot Sauce Pairing Guide next.
-If you want to understand why some sauces feel hotter than their SHU suggests, read Understanding the Scoville Scale.
+If you want pairings for specific foods, use Hot Sauce Pairing Guide .
+If you want to know why some sauces feel hotter than their SHU suggests, read Understanding the Scoville Scale .